 6. Gross Capitalized Cost: The agreed-upon value of the car PLUS any items you’d pay over the term of the lease (fees, service contracts, taxes, etc.)

 7. Capitalized Cost Reduction: The amount of any rebates, trade-in allowance, or cash you pay upfront that reduces the gross capitalized cost.

 8. Adjusted Capitalized Cost: The Gross Capitalized Cost less any Capitalized Cost Reduction.
 Often just called the Adjusted Cap or Net Cap.

 9. Rent Charge: What you’ll pay in interest charges based on the money factor (interest rate).

 The Car Lease Math And Why It Matters

-The math is going to be the backbone of your car lease negotiations.
-If you understand the numbers, you will walk into a dealership feeling confident and walk out feeling proud.
+The lease math is going to be the backbone of your car lease negotiations.
+If you understand the numbers, you will walk into a dealership feeling confident and drive away feeling proud.
 We will guide you through the math.